 Also, educational websites offer certifications that amalgamate theory with practical knowledge and experiences.
 There is no need to put your career on hold to get certified.
 You can join online classes and get the certification you are looking for.

 As is evident from the tables shared above, the two fields are quite similar to each other, with a fair amount of overlap.

 Big Data is a humungous volume of data – minimum one terabyte of data is considered Big Data.
 But, with millions and trillions of data being captured across the world, the data sizes a Big Data analyses have increased to 1024 terabytes or petabytes or 1024 petabytes called exabytes.

-The data sizes are growing, and according to Forbes magazine, data will be generated at a rate of 1.7 million MB per second in 2020.
+The data sizes are growing, and according to Forbes magazine, data will be generated at a rate of 1.7 million MB per second.
 Only experts in the field of Big Data can manage the unstructured data to make it usable for others.

 Data Science, on the other hand, takes care of cleaning, mining, preparing and analyzing data.
 The Data Scientist will use tools at their disposal to create graphs, read patterns and unearth anomalies that can shock and surprise organizations.
 Operations are planned around these analyses, making them a crucial element in the growth of a single unit or an industry.
 Not many people are aware that some financial analysts unearth the anomalies of the US Housing market and prepared for the crash, raking in millions of dollars.

 The two may compete, but they are incomplete without each other.
 Data Science needs the data to function, and Big Data requires scientists and analysts to be relevant.
 Choosing one field over the other is a matter of personal preference and inclinations.